Sejong Insider

 The Real Difference Is Psychological

-Decimal odds and fractional odds do not change risk.
-They change how risk is felt.
+Decimal and fractional odds do not change risk—they change how risk is felt.
 One emphasizes total outcome; the other emphasizes relative gain.
 Neither is more accurate.
 They are simply different lenses applied to the same uncertainty.
+The importance of format is behavioral, not cultural.
+Odds formats shape confidence, expectations, and perceived fairness without altering probability.

 Reading Odds for What They Are